 - Prepare a baking sheet lined with parchment or a Silpat.
 When the hour is up, reshape each portion into a tight ball and flatten gently into a disc.
 Arrange on baking sheet at least 2 inches apart.
 Cover again with oiled plastic and allow to rise again at room temperature until puffy and nearly doubled.
 (I needed to run some errands so I put the dough in a cool part of the house and let it go for 5 hours.
 In a warmer room I suspect it would take 3-4 hours.)

 - When ready to bake, preheat the oven to 400F and set an old cookie sheet on the floor of the oven.
+Prepare the egg wash.
 Brush each bun with the egg wash, followed by a sprinkling of sesame seeds.

 Transfer the buns to the preheated oven and immediately pour a cup of hot water into the baking sheet on the bottom of the oven (be careful!
 Wear oven mitts and use a long-spouted kettle if possible).
 Bake buns for 18-20 minutes or until rolls are nicely browned on top, rotating the sheet halfway through baking.
 Cool on a rack completely.